States localized on a boundary of the time-dependent parity-breaking medium: Introduction

 It is a well-known feature of the Standard model all the parities $\mathcal{P}$, $\mathcal{C}$, $\mathcal{T}$ and $\mathcal{CP}$ are non-conserved \cite{schwartz2014quantum}.
 Many models of the new physics predict new sources of the $\mathcal{CP}$ violation.
 This may affect the physics at the energies much lower than the masses of the new particles through the radiative loop corrections.
 Thus, the searches of the $\mathcal{CP}$-violating effects in the collider, atomic and molecular experiments\cite{chen2021heavy,khriplovich2012cp, ACME:18, zakharova2022rotating, ourRaOH,zakharova2021rovibrational,petrov2022sensitivity} constitute an important strategy for the exploration of the physics beyond the Standard model.

 One of the ways the $\mathcal{CP}$-symmetry may be violated is through the $\theta$-term of the gluon field,

-When $\theta$ is constant this term happens to be a topological charge.
+When $\theta$ is constant, this term happens to be a topological charge.
 Thus, it does not appear in the perturbative processes, however it changes the nonperturbative dynamics.
-One of the effects is the appearance of the electric dipole moment (EDM) for the neutron \cite{harris1999new}.
-Its measurement put very strong constraints on the value of $\theta$ which constitutes a so-called strong $\mathcal{CP}$-problem \cite{Cheng1988,KimCarosi2010}.
+One of the effects is the emergence of the electric dipole moment (EDM) for the neutron \cite{harris1999new}.
+Its measurement puts very strong constraints on the value of $\theta$ which constitutes a so-called strong $\mathcal{CP}$-problem \cite{Cheng1988,KimCarosi2010}.

 However, even if fundamentally $\theta$ is zero, the strong interaction dynamics may admit the local $\mathcal{P}$ and $\mathcal{CP}$-violation \cite{Kharzeev:1998kz,buckley2000can,kharzeev2006parity,Andrianov:2007kz,Andrianov:2009pm}